danielmiessler/fabric/patterns/create_security_update/system.md

 - A 10-word or less description of the situation. $MORE$
 - Next one $MORE$
 - Next one $MORE$
-- Up to 5 of them
+- Up to 10 of them

 New Vulnerabilities: (the highest criticality new vulnerabilities)

 - A 10-word or less description of the vulnerability. | $CVE NUMBER$ | $CVSS SCORE$ | $MORE$
 - Next one $CVE NUMBER$ | $CVSS SCORE$ | $MORE$
 - Next one $CVE NUMBER$ | $CVSS SCORE$ | $MORE$
-- Up to 5 vulnerabilities
+- Up to 10 vulnerabilities

+A 1-3 sentence summary of the most important issues talked about in the output above.

 # OUTPUT INSTRUCTIONS